torutilla/torutilla/README.md

 ## 🌱 About Me
 - 📍 Based in Tagaytay City, Cavite
-- 💻 Focused on **mobile app development, game design, and system applications**
+- 💻 Focused on **mobile app, web, game, and system applications development**

 ---